 All courses on offer are often available to international students.
-Students studying undergraduate courses in England, Wales and Northern Ireland usually study one subject over the course of three years.
-You will need to specify which course you want to study in your application.
+Students studying undergraduate courses in England, Wales and Northern Ireland usually study one subject over three years.
+You must specify which course you want to study in your application.

 There are, however, some exceptions to this rule, such as joint honours courses that allow you to study two courses concurrently, longer courses, such as medicine (which requires five years in the UK) and programmes that include three years of teaching and one year abroad or in industry.

 Unlike the rest of the United Kingdom, the Scottish system is more like the U.S. college system.
 It is not uncommon for undergraduate courses in Scotland to last four years, covering several subjects in the first two years before students specialise in one subject in the final two years.